tianhongg/WAND-PIC/README.md

 ## Features

 * 2D partitioning of the transverse domain.
-* Adjustive longitudinal step according to the speed of plasma trajectories.
+* Adaptive longitudinal mesh refinement according to the speed of plasma trajectories.
 * Advanced quasi-static equations, there is no need of "predictor-corrector" scheme.
 * In-house parallel Multigrid Solver.
 One for all equations.
 * Sub-cycling of macro beam particles, captures sophisticated wave-particle resonant interaction.